Tenaka/SecureReport/README.md

 https://www.tenaka.net/unquotedpaths
 https://www.tenaka.net/applockergpo

-#Permissions Weakness's in Non-Default Directories
+#Permissions weaknesses in Non-Default Directories
 A vulnerability exists when enterprise software has been installed on the root of C:\.
 The default permissions allow a user to replace approved software binaries with malicious binaries.
 Further information can be found @ https://www.tenaka.net/unquotedpaths

 #Files that are Writeable
-System files that allowing users to write can be swapped out for malicious software binaries.
+System files that allow users to write can be swapped out for malicious software binaries.

 Further information can be found @ https://www.tenaka.net/unquotedpaths